 HIV screening among the general population is cost effective and the cost is comparable to other screenings and medical interventions.

-The use of antiretroviral therapy by infected persons also drastically reduces their infectiousness.
+The use of antiretroviral therapy by infected persons can drastically reduces their infectiousness.
 So identifying those with the disease offers a significant public health opportunity to get infected individuals into care and treatment, and also prevent others from contracting the disease.

 Additionally, studies have shown that people who know their HIV positive status are more likely to take precautions to reduce the spread of HIV disease.